Kong/docs.konghq.com/app/enterprise/2.2.x/deployment/kong-user.md

   port 80).
   <br>
   <br>Although running Kong as the <code>kong</code> user
-  and group does provide more security, we advise that a system and network administration evaluation be performed before making this decision.
+  does provide more security, we advise that a system and network administration evaluation be performed before making this decision.
 Otherwise, Kong nodes might become unavailable due to insufficient permissions to execute privileged system calls in the operating system.